 Two ways to get to the waterfalls are, to walk the whole way and enjoy the natural surroundings, or to take a moto-taxi that can bring you directly.

 The town has other attractions other than the gastronomy and waterfalls; there is the conga bus, the little trains, the shopping, and the horse-drawn carriages; to name a few.
-If you want to know more about Juayua, click here!
+Visit our Juayua page, if you want to know more about this amazing city

 Apaneca – Ruta de Las Flores El Salvador